 When Repair Is Best

-More often than not, furnace problems can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace problems can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., under ten years — odds are highly likely that any issues it exhibits can be solved through repair.
 On top of that, if your furnace is still heating your Knoxville area home efficiently (your HVAC professional can help you confirm this), then it is still probable that you will repair it.
 Usually, as long as you are not seeing a steady increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is functioning efficiently.
 Conventional wisdom relating to furnace repairs is that assuming the repairs you must get are less than one-third of the cost of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best choice.
 Keep in mind that even if you are experiencing a drop in heating efficiency, there are other paths you can explore before considering replacing your furnace.
 Talk to your HVAC service advisor about upgrading your thermostat or checking the integrity of your Knoxville home’s ductwork to see if he thinks these enhancement could improve the efficiency of your furnace.
 Talk to R & M Climate Control Service Experts about scheduling regular furnace maintenance, which will keep your furnace functioning its best and help you minimize further repairs or drops in efficiency.

 When Replacement Is Best